 Fishing is a great way to spend time together as a family or get some much needed quiet time for yourself.

 A good idea: I have decided to seek out some fishermen with better skills than I obviously have.
 I would really like to catch something bigger than Nemo.

-Important: There are rules and regulations to fishing in Idaho.
+Important: There are rules and regulations for fishing in Idaho.
 To check out these rules visit the Idaho Fish and Game website:

 There are several docks so that you can put a boat in.
-Its a big reservoir!
+It is a big reservoir!

 The fishing: Now, not to repeat myself, but I am not the best fishermen.
 That said, there were some people out there who knew what they were doing and the fish were practically jumping onto their hooks.
 My son mostly swam and threw in a worm or two, but I kinda hogged the poles thinking I would have better luck.
 (Okay, maybe not.)